-Recognizing the importance of electronically sharing critical data, documents, and images, representatives from various Illinois justice agencies formed a strategic planning workgroup in December 2000.
+Recognizing the importance of electronically sharing critical data, documents, and images, representatives from various Illinois justice agencies formed a strategic planning workgroup.
 This group, with assistance from the National Governors' Association (NGA), obtained a \$973,666 grant from the United States Department of Justice (DOJ) to initiate an integrated justice planning process in Illinois.

-Realizing the need for formalized guidance, this group asked the Governor to create a formal oversight body to coordinate and direct the state's integrated justice system planning efforts.
-As a consequence, Executive Order Number 12 was issued on December 6, 2001 creating the Illinois Integrated Justice Information System (IIJIS) Governing Board.
-The Governing Board is comprised of representatives of local, county, and state justice agencies and associations (Appendix 1), and was charged with several tasks, including the development of a strategic plan for the integration of Illinois justice and court information.
+Realizing the need for formalized guidance, this group also asked the Governor to create an oversight body to coordinate and direct the state's integrated justice efforts.
+As a result, Executive Order Number 12 was issued on December 6, 2001 creating the Illinois Integrated Justice Information System (IIJIS) Governing Board.
+This board, consisting of representatives of local, county, and state justice agencies and associations (Appendix 1), was charged with several tasks, including the development of a strategic plan for the integration of Illinois justice and court information.